stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 OUTLINE
 1. Challenge
-2. What's a learning project?
+2. What is a learning project?
 3. Curating
 4. Curating vs studying